bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 One more option to customize field output is to use formatter callback function.
 To enable this field's property `formatter` is used.
 Value of this property may be String or function reference.
-In case of String value, function must be defined at parent component's methods, to provide formatter as `Function`, it must be declared at global scope (window or as global mixin at Vue).
+In case of a String value, function must be defined at parent component's methods.
+Providing formatter as `Function`, it must be declared at global scope (window or as global mixin at Vue).

-Callback function accepts three arguments - `value`, `key`, `row`.
+Callback function accepts three arguments - `value`, `key`, and `item`.

 **Example 6: Custom data rendering with formatter callback function**
 ```html